g3zil/grapeDRF_doppler_model/README.md

 Plots are output to ./output/plots/SS/* where * is the callsign, and csv data files to ./output/csv/SS/*

 ### Part 1 Calculation of ray landing spots for transmitter and pseudo transmitter
 python3 SS_sidescatter.py is used with two command line arguments, the config file name and specified time in YYmmddHHMM format.
-The conifig.ini file (example below)is an extended version of that used for 2D great circle paths (example below).
+The conifig.ini file (example below) is an extended version of that used for 2D great circle paths (example below).
 ```
 python3 SS_sidescatter.py ./config/W2NAF_config.ini 202407270000
 ```

 * config.ini   This example is for CHU, Ottowa to W2NAF PA.
 Note that several parameters have 0 in the initial state.

-Subsequent scripts write results for these parameters to be used by subsequent scripts.
+Scripts write results for these parameters to be used by subsequent scripts.
 The elevation step interval is 1˚, azimuth scan is a full 360˚.
 Computer memory limits the azimuth resolution: here 3˚ is used for an 8 GB machine.

 [settings]\
 ut = [2024,9,27,0,0]\